johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 3. This example language is borrowed almost verbatim from Types and Programming Languages but I've added in my own explanation.
 I cannot over emphasize how much this book has contributed to my education over the last year or so.
 4. This Theorem is referred to as Determinacy of Evaluation.
 I may go back and do some simple proofs for my own education after this post and a possible follow up.
 5. Technically JavaScript uses a strategy known as Call by Sharing, which differs from Call by Value in how deals with objects.
 More information at http://dmitrysoshnikov.com/ecmascript/chapter-8-evaluation-strategy/ courtesy of [@raganwald](https://twitter.com/raganwald).
-6. For my own education I'm _planning_ to post a proof of determinacy in a later post.